bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.elasticsearchconfig.shardtimeout.md

 ## ElasticsearchConfig.shardTimeout property

-Timeout for HyperSec to wait for responses from shards.
+Timeout for Elasticsearch to wait for responses from shards.
 Set to 0 to disable.

 <b>Signature:</b>